Part 2: Advanced Topics

 Custom Data Classes for Instances, Configurations, and Solutions

-Incorporating serializable data classes to manage instances, configurations, and solutions significantly enhances the readability and maintainability of your code.
-These classes also facilitate the documentation process, testing, and ensure data consistency across larger projects where data exchange among different components is necessary.
+Incorporating serializable data classes based on strict schema to manage instances, configurations, and solutions significantly enhances code readability and maintainability.
+These classes also facilitate documentation, testing, and ensure data consistency across larger projects where data exchange among different components is necessary.

 class KnapsackInstance(BaseModel):